Analía Rach Quiroga

-Analía Alexandra Rach Quiroga (born 19 March 1984) is an Argentine politician, currently serving as Vice Governor of Chaco Province, alongside Governor Jorge Capitanich, since 10 December 2019.
+Analía Alexandra Rach Quiroga (born 19 March 1984) is an Argentine politician.
+She served as Vice Governor of Chaco Province, alongside Governor Jorge Capitanich, from 10 December 2019 to 9 December 2023.
 From 2015 to 2019, Rach Quiroga was a National Deputy elected in Chaco Province for the Front for Victory.

 Early life and education

 Analía Alexandra Quiroga was born on 19 March 1984 in Juan José Castelli, Chaco Province.
 She was raised by her mother and grandmother; her father initially did not legally acknowledge her, and it wasn't until she was 17 years old that he agreed to give her his last name, henceforth being known as Analía Rach Quiroga.

 Rach Quiroga studied law at the National University of the Northeast in Corrientes; she has stated that during her studies, she largely depended on government subsidies and social assistance introduced during the administration of Néstor Kirchner to support herself as she was away from her family.